kaos/wireshark-plugins/README.md

 *Notice* As wireshark re-dissects messages ad-hoc while browsing (why, oh-why?! waily waily) it is hard to keep track of request/answer id's, which requires an in-sequence approach.
-I'm considering looking at packet numbers to help out here, but it as of yet not implemented.
+I'm considering looking at packet numbers to help out here, so it should work pretty well now..

-So, if you look at a result, and the contents are not dissected properly, even though there is a schema for the data, try locating the corresponding call and visit that first.
-On a similar note, if the result contents are of the wrong type, re-visit the correct call, as the request id may have been re-used.